Editor’s Note: This post has been updated with new links and content.

-Here’s three reasons according to Unbounce why video can increase landing page conversions:
+Here are three reasons, according to Unbounce, that videos can increase landing page conversions:

-According to a MarketingLand survey, 71% of respondents say video conversion rates outperform other marketing content.
+Also, 71% of respondents to a MarketingLand survey said that video conversion rates outperform other marketing content.

 This is how the respondents viewed the impact of video on ROI:

-There’s something about the Bandwagon Effect that makes people want to follow the mass herd.
-The mentality – if everyone’s doing it, I should be doing it, too.
+There’s something about the Bandwagon Effect that makes people want to follow the masses.
+This mentality can be summed up as ”If everyone is doing it, I should be doing it too.”

-Robert Cialdini ‘s quote about the Liking Principle:
+With that in mind, consider Robert Cialdini‘s quote about the Liking Principle:

 “People are easily persuaded by other people that they like.”

-Regardless of the sheeple issue, socialization has to do with building trust and credibility.
+Regardless of the sheeple issue, socialization can build trust and credibility on your landing page.

-Another way to persuade buyer behavior on your landing pages is to use social proof so people feel like other credible people, just like them, have benefited from your offer.
+Another way to use landing page psychology to persuade buyer behavior is to use social proof so people feel like other credible people, just like them, have benefited from your offer.

 This refers to all types of social proof: ratings, reviews, social shares, number of other users, logos of other users, media badges, testimonials, subscriber counts, social connections, test results, etc.

 Look for those valuable micro-influencers in your industry.
-These are influencers that are seen as a trusted source and have much more authority over buyer behavior than a paid celebrity or ad.
+These influencers are seen as trusted sources and have more effect on buyer behavior than a paid celebrity or ad.

-According to Warc, micro-influencers were found to have up to 22.2 times more conversations each week about recommendations on what to buy vs. an average consumer.
+According to one survey, micro-influencers had up to 22.2 times more conversations each week about recommendations on what to buy vs. an average consumer.

-“82% of consumers surveyed said they were highly likely to follow a recommendation made by a micro-influencers.”
+“82% of consumers surveyed said they were highly likely to follow a recommendation made by a micro-influencer.”

-What this means for you – don’t pay Kim Kardashian $1m to endorse your landing page offer.
+What does this mean for you?
+For starters, don’t pay Kim Kardashian $1M to endorse your landing page offer.

 “When you are trying to make a decision, a number of related events or situations might immediately spring to the forefront of your thoughts.
 As a result, you might judge that those events are more frequent and possible than others.”

-What this means for your landing page: include real-life examples, case studies, understandable stats, testimonials and real people that have benefited from your offer.
+Applied to your landing page, this can mean including real-life examples, case studies, relatable statistics, testimonials, and real people that have benefited from your offer.

 A real-world example can act as immediately available proof of your offer, knocking out any other examples your visitors might associate with your offer.

-People are likely to be loyal to your company if they feel they are involved and part of the community.
-Once you get commitment from your visitors to provide input and to be engaged, you can use this as the basis of a loyal relationship.
+People are more likely to be loyal to your company if they feel they are involved and part of the community.

-How to do this on a landing page?
+How can you do this on a landing page?
 Ask for feedback.
 Ask for opinions.
 Find out what your visitor’s pain points and needs are, or engage them with a free useful tool, like an interactive calculator.

-What this means: put the most important content at the top of a list, the second most important at the bottom of the list, and the least important in the middle.
+In any case, this means that if you’re making a list on your landing page, put the most important content at the top, the second most important at the bottom of the list, and the least important stuff in the middle.

 The Von Restorff Effect is the idea that people are also most likely to remember things that stand out from the rest, like this:

-Deictic Gaze is known as joint visual attention, where people look where attention is drawn.
+Deictic Gaze, which is also known as joint visual attention, explains why people instinctively look to where their attention is drawn.
 Here’s what I mean:

 “The reason we say blank space is because the color of the space isn’t important.
 The purpose is to use simple spatial positioning to allow your call-to-action to stand out from its surroundings and give your eye only one thing to focus on.”

 Contrast helps to make your important info, like your CTA, stand out.
-Draw in your visitors’ attention toward your CTA by saving a certain color designated specifically for your CTA and offer headline.
+Draw your visitors’ attention toward your CTA by saving a specific color for your CTA and offer headline.

 Format your info with simplicity in mind.

-You can follow these five questions from Oli Gardner’s Information of Hierarchy when it comes to laying the copy on your landing pages:
+You can follow Oli Gardner’s five Information of Hierarchy questions to lay out copy on your landing pages:

-Design-wise, keep in mind your White Space and Encapsulation principles, and make sure your readability is easy peasy.
+Design-wise, keep the White Space and Encapsulation principles in mind, and make sure your landing page is easy to read.

-As mentioned in the storytelling topic (psychology concept #3) there’s a lot you can do with imagery to tap into your visitor’s subconscious.
-Use your hero shot strategically to help move your visitors along through the decision funnel.
+As mentioned in the storytelling topic (psychology concept #3), there’s a lot you can do with imagery to tap into your visitor’s subconscious.
+Use your hero shot strategically to help your visitors move through your decision funnel.

-Imagery ideas and options for you to consider:
+Here are some imagery ideas and options for you to test:

-If we could unlock all the secrets to how the subliminal brain works and apply them to our landing pages, whipping out conversion rates would be like:
+If we could unlock all the secrets to the brain’s operations and apply them to our landing pages, cracking the conversion rate code would be like: